sohauck/big-batch/gene-diversity/GbGDiv-README.md

 perl GbGDiv.pl -table examples/MYCO-table.txt -transpose Y -out examples/Trial-1/ -dbname pubmlst_mycobacteria_seqdef -dboption 2 -mafft --auto
 ```
 The results should be identical to Trial-0 folder.

+## Known Issues
+* MAFFT doesn't like file addresses with spaces
+* R doesn't like tables that include quotation marks such as ' in abcZ' locus name